BaguetteEngineering/heroku-database-backups/README.md

 ### Optional

-You can add a `HEARTBEAT_URL` to the script so a request gets sent every time a backup is made.
-All you have to do is add the variable value like:
+**Encrypt backups**

+You can set up a secure password that will be used to encrypt the database dump files before uploading them to S3.
+You can use OpenSSL for that:

 ```
-heroku config:add HEARTBEAT_URL=https://hearbeat.url -a my-database-backups
+heroku config:add GPG_PASSPHRASE=$(openssl rand -base64 32) -a my-database-backups
 ```

+Just make sure to save this password somewhere safe.

+**Do not capture a new backup**

 If you are using [heroku's scheduled backups](https://devcenter.heroku.com/articles/heroku-postgres-backups#scheduling-backups) you might only want to archive the latest backup to S3 for long-term storage.
 Set the `ONLY_CAPTURE_TO_S3` variable when running the command: